 Use the horizontal pull-down menu at the top to choose an industry; build your search by category and then geographic location.
 Search will bring back various statistics, such as market shares, company shares, industry overviews, and reports.

 U.S. Census Bureau Economic Census

-"Industry Snapshots" provide detailed industry info, along with figures on employee salaries and number of establishments, all based on census data.
+Use the "Industry/Local Business Statistics" tab and go to "Industry Snapshots" which provide detailed industry info, along with figures on employee salaries and number of establishments, all based on census data.
 Watch a video on how to do this here.